gingproc-IIM-CSIC/MEIGO64/README.md

 ### What is this repository for? ###

-* MEIGO latest version, with 64 bit support (Linux, Windows)
+* MEIGO latest version for Matlab, with 64 bit support (Linux, Windows)
 * Improved parallel computing capabilities using Parallel Computing Toolbox
-* Integration with AMICI toolbox
+* Integration with the AMICI toolbox  ( https://icb-dcm.github.io/AMICI/ )

 ### How do I get set up? ###

 Please check the original MEIGO (Matlab version) documentation available at: http://gingproc.iim.csic.es/meigom.html

-Further documentation and examples describing the new features of MEIGO65 will be added here in the near future.
+Further documentation and examples describing the new features of MEIGO64 will be added here in the near future.

 ### Contribution guidelines ###